 Ester cooperated with the Czech Philharmonic, the Czech National Symphony Orchestra, the Bohuslav Martinů Philharmonic, the Slovak Košice State Philharmonic, the FOK Prague Symphonic Orchestra, the Pilsen Philharmonic, the PKF Prague Philharmonia, the Italian Teatro Lirico di Cagliari or the Malta Philharmonic Orchestra.

-Besides the already mentioned conductors, Ester worked with Marco Comin, Peter Valentovič, Heiko Mathias Förster, Walter Attanasi or Debashish Chaudhuri.
+Besides the already mentioned conductors, Ester worked with Marco Comin, Peter Valentovič, Heiko Mathias Förster, Walter Attanasi, Debashish Chaudhuri, Pietari Inkinen, Robert Jindra or Petr Popelka.

 In autumn 2019, after completing a successful tour of Great Britain with the Prague Symphony Orchestra performing Mahler's Symphony no. 3 (conducted by Pietari Inkinen), Ester went on to debut as Cinderella in Rossini's "Cenerentola" in Sofia, Bulgaria - a role she reprised to great acclaim in the autumn of 2021.
 In December 2021, at the invitation of the Czech Center in New York, Ester jetted off for her first American tour, comprising five concerts entitled 'From Dvořák to Martinů'.
 Immediately upon her return she managed to find the time to twice wow the audience as the Queen in Weinberger's opera “Schwanda the Bagpiper”.